top of page

 The honest answer is: sometimes, often not, and even when it is, that doesn't make it bad.

-Sometimes kinks are a way of taking something that was once not in your control and putting it firmly in your control — choosing the rope, choosing the dynamic, choosing the timing, choosing the safe word.
-That can absolutely be a trauma response, in the sense that the wiring around it traces back to old material.
+Sometimes kinks are a way of taking something that was once not in your control and putting it firmly in your control.
+Choosing the rope, choosing the dynamic, choosing the timing, choosing the safe word.
+That can absolutely be a trauma response, in the sense that it traces back to old material.
 It can also be deeply healing.
 The two aren't mutually exclusive.

-The work isn't to figure out which category your kink falls into.
-The work is to be curious about what role it plays in your life now and whether it's serving you.
-Most of the time, it is.
-Sometimes, it's not — and that's worth looking at.
+You don't need to figure out which category your kink falls into.
+Get curious about what role it plays in your life now, and whether it's serving you.
+Sometimes it's not, and that's worth looking at.
 Either way, the kink isn't the diagnosis.

 Leather as identity, symbol, or just a jacket